Middle Village–Metropolitan Avenue station: Exit

 The grade-level station house, the station's only entrance, is located at the eastern corner of Rentar Plaza and Metropolitan Avenue.
 It is made of bricks with glass windows.
 There are two pairs of doors leading to the platform, turnstile bank and token booth.
 Also, there are two pairs of doors out to the street corner and another door along Metropolitan Avenue.
-Because the station house is at ground level and the platform extends out of the station house, this station is fully ADA-accessible, but does not have an elevator or ramp due to it being at ground level.
+Because the station house is at ground level and the platform extends out of the station house, this station is fully ADA-accessible, without an elevator or ramp.

 Points of interest

 The New York Connecting Railroad travels in an open-cut, directly east of and parallel to the station.
+A station on the planned Interborough Express light-rail line, which will use the New York Connecting Railroad right of way, has been proposed next to the existing subway station.

-To the station's east is Christ the King Regional High School.
+A little further east is Christ the King Regional High School.
 Directly to the west of the station is Metro Mall, a large shopping mall opened in the early 1970s with now relatively few stores.
 The station is located at Metropolitan Avenue's intersection with Rentar Plaza, which is the access road to the mall's parking lots.
-The Lutheran All Faiths Cemetery is located on the northern and eastern sides of the station.
+The Lutheran All Faiths Cemetery is located across Metropolitan Avenue and near the eastern side of the station.